 (3) If you aren't breathing enough to keep up with your body's metabolism, what will happen to the levels of CO2 and H

-(4) The end of the first part mentions setpoint and negative feedback.
+(4) The end of the first part of the song mentions setpoint and negative feedback.
 How does this specific example fit the general pattern of homeostasis via negative feedback?
 What is/are the regulated variable(s) here?

 (5) At sea level, is ventilation rate more sensitive to changes in PCO2 or changes in PO2?

-(6) What does it mean to say that hemoglobin binds oxygen "in a sigmoid fashion"?
+(6) What is meant by the line that hemoglobin binds oxygen "in a sigmoid fashion"?

 (7) When temperature increases and PCO2 increases, does the hemoglobin-oxygen curve shift to the left or to the right?